mathieu-keller/Kingshot-Discord-Bot/README.md

 10. Save this token in a text file named `bot_token.txt`. **Keep it safe!** You will also need it later on in the instructions.

 ### Bot Installation Steps

+#### Option 1: Windows-Only AutoRun Method

+If you intend to run the bot on Windows, `ikketim` has developed a batch script that you can use simple by double-clicking on it.
+It will open a command prompt window and guide you through the installation, or otherwise start the bot if it's already installed.

+To use this method, just download the [windowsAutoRun.bat](https://github.com/kingshot-project/Kingshot-Discord-Bot/blob/main/install/windowsAutoRun.bat) script, put it into the folder where you want the bot installed, and double-click on it, then follow the instructions on the screen.
+You should enter `2` for Kingshot when prompted which game you'd like to install the bot for, and enter the bot token .

+#### Option 2: Standard Install

+Those not running the bot on Windows should use the following installation method:

 1. **Download the Bot files from Github, for example with [git](https://git-scm.com/downloads):**
    ```bash